mbu147/outlook-for-linux/CONTRIBUTING.md

 ### appdata.xml

-For each release, create a new section in the [com.github.IsmaelMartinez.teams_for_linux.appdata.xml](com.github.IsmaelMartinez.teams_for_linux.appdata.xml) file.
+For each release, create a new section in the [com.github.IsmaelMartinez.outlook_for_linux.appdata.xml](com.github.IsmaelMartinez.outlook_for_linux.appdata.xml) file.
 This will automatically update the appstream data in the flathub repository.